Last updated on November 8, 2022

-You may access your Appspace account data via an API (Application Program Interface).
-Any use of the API, including use of the API through a third-party product that accesses Appspace, is bound by the terms of the Customer Agreement.
-Abuse of the API or excessively frequent requests to Appspace via the API may result in the temporary or permanent suspension of your account access to the API.
+Customer may access Customer’s Appspace account data via an Application Program Interface (“API”).
+Any use of the API, including use of the API through a third-party product that accesses Appspace, is bound by the terms of the End User Agreement (www.appspace.com/legal/user-agreement/).
+Abuse of the API or excessively frequent requests to Appspace via the API may result in the temporary or permanent suspension of Customer’s account access to the API.
 Appspace, in its sole discretion, will determine abuse or excessive usage of the API.

 Without affecting any other remedies available to us, Appspace may permanently or temporarily remove content, or terminate, or suspend a user’s account or access to the services without notice or liability if Appspace, in its sole discretion, determines that a user has violated this Acceptable Use Policy.
 Termination or suspension of a Customer’s account will not prevent Customer’s obligations to pay fees owed to Appspace.